How much tax you pay in Bahrain

 On a BD 38,000 salary, a single resident in Bahrain pays roughly BD 380 in income tax and mandatory employee social contributions — an effective rate of about 1.0% for the 2026 tax year.

-What is the take-home pay on BD 38,000 in Bahrain?
+How much is BD 38,000 after tax in Bahrain?

 What is deducted from salary in Bahrain?